-Q: Good afternoon.
+QUESTIONER.
+Good afternoon.
 My name is Erin Dumbacher with the Nuclear Threat Initiative.

 I'm curious if you could talk a little bit about whether you see in the critical infrastructure space potential for additional, or perhaps even more concrete and even more technical, confidence-building measures.
-So in the past, you know, starting with scientist or technologist to technologist has worked globally.
+In the past, you know, starting with scientist or technologist to technologist has worked globally.
 Is there an opportunity to focus on the industrial control side of things first, before we focus on everything else?

-WRAY: Well, our focus has been now on implementation rather than the development of additional confidence-building measure(s).
+Ms. WRAY.
+Well, our focus has been now on implementation rather than the development of additional confidence-building measures.
 There's a degree of flexibility with the current confidence-building measures.
-So, for example, number 12 discusses workshops and seminars and roundtables, so I think there is a degree of flexibility of who could be involved and the specific topics there.
+For example, number 12 discusses workshops and seminars and roundtables, so I think there is a degree of flexibility of who could be involved and the specific topics there.
 So in the future, perhaps.

-MAURER: At Carnegie we've been doing some thinking about what could be avenues to further advance the ongoing discussions, and particularly in light of the fact that earlier this year, in June, this group of governmental experts at the U.N. didn't produce a new report.
-And we for the past years have worked specifically on financial stability and cybersecurity, with the assumption being that that might be an area where there's a lot of common interest, even with countries where we might disagree with on many other issues.
-So we've actually put forth a proposal that this might be an area where we could make further progress, given the common interest - financial instability is something that most countries don't want - and whether you can build more cooperation on that particular issue to tackle the threat and threat actors that might still have an interest to potentially do this kind of thing.
-So that's, I think - that goes back to the earlier comment about trying to get a little bit more specific on what certain agreements mean operationally and moving that forward.
+Mr. MAURER.
+At Carnegie we've been doing some thinking about what could be avenues to further advance the ongoing discussions, and particularly in light of the fact that earlier this year, in June, this group of governmental experts at the U.N. didn't produce a new report.
+And we for the past years have worked specifically on financial stability and cybersecurity, with the assumption being that that might be an area where there's a lot of common interest, even with countries where we might disagree on many other issues.
+We've actually put forth a proposal that this might be an area where we could make further progress, given the common interest-financial instability is something that most countries don't want-and whether you can build more cooperation on that particular issue to tackle the threat and threat actors that might still have an interest to potentially do this kind of thing.
+So that goes back to the earlier comment about trying to get a little bit more specific on what certain agreements mean operationally and moving that forward.

-WRAY: I'd also - I'd also encourage you to look at the CBM 15, which is focused just on critical infrastructure and engaging various aspects, including industrial-control systems and raising awareness on that importance, sharing national views.
-And so I think the OSCE is very focused on the importance of critical infrastructure and the need to increase confidence in that specific arena.
+Ms. WRAY.
+I'd also encourage you to look at the CBM 15, which is focused just on critical infrastructure and engaging various aspects, including industrial-control systems and raising awareness on that importance, sharing national views.
+And I think the OSCE is very focused on the importance of critical infrastructure and the need to increase confidence in that specific arena.

-TIERSKY: I understand we have a couple of questions coming from our Facebook feed.
-So I would like to actually take both of those at once.
+Mr. TIERSKY.
+I understand we have a couple of questions coming from our Facebook feed, and I would like to take both of those at once.

-HOPE: Hi.
+Ms. HOPE.
+Hi.
 The first question, I think, was covered in your last answer, so thanks very much.
 You've preempted one of our online questioners.

 The second question is from Geoff.
-He asks, establishing norms and confidence-building measures may work well for nation-states, but what diplomatic tools are available to mitigate the threat of nonstate actors, such as terrorist groups and criminal networks, from using cyber weapons against us?

-TIERSKY: Yeah, excellent question.
-From Geoff, was it, from Facebook?
-Excellent question I'm sure our panelists will want to jump on.
+He asks, establishing norms and confidencebuilding measures may work well for nation states, but what diplomatic tools are available to mitigate the threat of nonstate actors, such as terrorist groups and criminal networks, from using cyber weapons against us?
+Mr. TIERSKY.
+Excellent question from Geoff.
+I'm sure our panelists will want to jump on.
 So what about nonstate actors?
-I would add not only - not only the question of how does the diplomatic process address the threat from nonstate actors, but also flip it on its head and what nonstate actors, including the private sector, how do they participate in the diplomatic process productively?
+I would add not only the question of how does the diplomatic process address the threat from nonstate actors, but also flip it on its head and what nonstate actors, including the private sector-how do they participate in the diplomatic process productively?

-So let's start first with the threat and kick that around a bit.
+Let's start first with the threat and kick that around a bit.
 Please, Alex.